VOCATIONAL EXPERT TESTIMONY MUST BE BASED ON EVIDENCE

 VOCATIONAL EXPERT TESTIMONY

 Vocational expert (VE) testimony requires evidence at an ALJ hearing.
-If you have appeared at a hearing before an SSA judge, a VE probably gave testimony during your hearing.
+If you already had a hearing before an SSA judge, a VE probably gave testimony during your hearing.
 VEs are often called by the judge to testify about the number of jobs that are available to a person seeking benefits.

-The VE reviews your past work, considers factors such as job duties and your education and skill levels.
-The VE uses sources, such as the Dictionary of Occupational Titles (DOT), labor market surveys, and their own experience, to provide information about specific jobs you could perform.
-They consider factors such as the number of available jobs, where jobs are, and the skills required to do certain jobs.
+The VE reviews your past work, considers factors such as job duties, your education and skill levels.
+The VE uses sources such as the Dictionary of Occupational Titles (DOT) and labor market surveys to provide information about specific jobs they think you can perform.
+They consider factors such as the number of available jobs and the skills you need to do certain jobs.
 The VE presents their findings to the ALJ during the hearing.
-Their testimony helps the ALJ to make a decision about your ability to perform work.
+Their testimony helps the ALJ to make a decision about your ability to work.

 At the hearing, the ALJ presents a series of questions to the VE.
 Then, the VE will testify as to whether you can work with the physical or mental issues found by the ALJ.
 Likewise, your attorney presents questions to the VE.
 Those questions are also based upon your testimony and your medical conditions.
 At Cannon Disability, we have the experience you need to question the VE and to win your case.